BioPhoton/ngRe/README.md

 - state rendered to view
 - state from a services.

-A flexible way to query a state slice that considers also late subscriber.
+A flexible way to query a state slice.
+It considers also late subscriber.

+Handling late subscriber is especially useful when working with lifecycle hooks.
+Here values arrive over inputs and the subscription happens later in AfterViewInit.
+We normally would loose this value.

 ```typescript
 buttons$ = this.lS.state$